FlowFuse/website/src/blog/2024/05/mapping-location-on-dashboard-2.md

 2. With the **worldmap** node configured, it will generate a world map with plotted data accessible at the specified path.
 3. Connect the **Function** node's output to **Worldmap** node's input.

-Now we have successfully created page with worlmap plotted vehicles location data on it, to conform that you can go to `https://<your-instance-name>.flowfuse.cloud/worlmap`.
+Now we have successfully created a page with a world map displaying plotted vehicle location data.
+To confirm, you can visit `https://<your-instance-name>.flowfuse.cloud/worldmap`.

 ## Rendering map on Dashboard 2.0
 To render worlmap webpage on dashboard 2.0 we will use **iframe** custom widget which will allow us to embed an external webpage into Dashboard 2.0 applications using an iframe.